seahorse-ai-ryan/entra-google-federation/docs/3-end-user-guide.md

 ---

+## **CRITICAL: Set Up Your PIN Immediately**

+**⚠️ You must set up a PIN before your screen locks, or you won't be able to unlock your device!**

+After completing the initial setup, immediately follow these steps:

+1. Press `Windows + I` to open Settings
+2. Go to `Accounts > Sign-in options`
+3. Click **Windows Hello PIN** → **Set up**
+4. You'll be prompted to verify your identity with Google (sign in again if needed)
+5. Create a PIN (at least 4 digits, or follow the complexity requirements shown)
+6. Click **OK** to save

+**Why is this required?** Windows Entra-joined devices need a local credential (PIN) for screen unlock and reboots.
+Your Google password only works during initial setup and specific policy-triggered events.
+The PIN is your day-to-day authentication method.

+**What PIN should I use?** Choose something memorable but secure.
+This PIN only works on this specific device and doesn't affect your Google password.

+---

 ## **Installing Your Applications (One-Time Setup)**

 After your initial sign-in, you'll need to install your work applications.
 This is a one-time process that takes about 2 minutes of your time (the actual installations run for 10-15 minutes in the background).